Is it time to reset your boundaries?

 Are you feeling stressed, pushed around, agreeing to do things for people when you don’t really want to?

-Boundaries are the limits and expectations you set for yourself and on others for how you behave and for how they behave around you.
+Boundaries are the limits and expectations you set for yourself and of others, for how you behave and for how they behave around you.

 Unclear boundaries can leave you feeling vulnerable, walked over, possibly mistreated and taken for granted.
 Healthy boundaries leave you safe from those who would take advantage of you, keep you from doing things you would prefer not to do, and you end up with a healthy respect of yourself and others have a healthy respect of you.

 It may also be that you are not holding yourself accountable for your own boundaries.

 I went to a wedding of a family friend recently and noticed on several occasions during the time coming up to the wedding when services that had been paid for were then reneged on by the service provider shortly before the wedding.
 In one situation the provider rang the bride to say that the benches (for all the guests to sit on outside during the wedding service) could not be delivered at all on the day of the wedding!!!.

 How could a customer focused business even think for one moment that was the correct response and yet the owner of the benches calmly conveyed to the bride that they were handing the problem over.

 The second occasion was several breaches at once.
 The venue was not opened at the agreed time for the wedding party to come and beautify it, (this meant 10 people sitting around outside the venue for over an hour) and the venue has been left filthy and full of disused equipment and furniture when the commitment had been made that it would be clear and clean.
 A full hour of clearing and clearing before any chance of making things look great.
 No apology, no recognition of the impact and inconvenience.